mararap/minishell/docs/03-path.md

 ## 1) Builtins are filtered out first

-In `src/exec/fork.c`, once the child is set up and redirections are applied, your shell decides whether the command is a builtin or an external executable:
+In `src/exec/fork.c`, once the child is set up and redirections are applied, our shell decides whether the command is a builtin or an external executable:

 ```c
 if (ms_is_builtin(cmd->argv[0]))